-- Explore the current cultural environment
+- Explored the current cultural environment

-- Examine trends in future culture planning
+- Examined trends in future culture planning

-- Have your say about community-driven priorities
+- Identified community-driven priorities

 Technology, migration, economic transformations, globalization and the environment are generating new challenges.
-Hear how 2nd generation culture plans are transitioning the vision and strategic focus.
+2nd generation culture plans are transitioning the vision and strategic focus.
 Plans are shifting from advocating on the value of arts and culture to positioning arts and culture as a community asset and a powerful tool for community building.

 Annalee Adair has over 30 years working in the public and not-for-profit cultural sector and is currently consulting in the areas of cultural planning, public art, community engagement, and cultural leadership.
 Prior to returning to consulting, Annalee led the Community Engagement & Education Division at the City of Kingston; was Executive Director of a national arts organization, ArtsSmarts, and served as Program Director of the City of Ottawa’s Public Art Program.
 Connect on LinkedIn or through Public Art Support.

 Brian McCurdy has over 35 years of experience building and managing performing arts centres across North America.
 McCurdy served as the first Cultural Director for the City of Kingston and oversaw the development of the Municipal Culture Plan and a Cultural Tourism Plan.
 He has consulted in the areas of strategic planning, programming and municipal culture planning.